soulfood77/JavaScript-HW-2017/5_NodeJS/_NodeJS_Notes.md

     Good practice when a post creates something - return 201 (created) and the item created `res.status(201).send(item)`, except when creating/registering an user because we don't want to return the user password in the response.

     Import Router from Express - a middlewhare.
-Used to chain routes, instead of writing them in every post or get function.
+Used shorten routes - instead of writing them in full in every post or get function (eg. 'api/items' -> '/').
+Supports chianing.

     ```js
     /* file api.routes.js */